kubos/kubos/docs/services/telemetry-db.rst

 The other arguments are the same as in the ``telemetry`` query.

 The query will return a single field echoing the file that was written to.
-If the ``compress`` argument is true, then the result will be the output file name suffixed with ".tar.gz" to indicate that the file was compressed using ``Gzip <https://www.gnu.org/software/gzip/manual/gzip.html>``__.
+If the ``compress`` argument is true (which is the default), then the result will be the output file name suffixed with ".tar.gz" to indicate that the file was compressed using ``Gzip <https://www.gnu.org/software/gzip/manual/gzip.html>``__.

 The results file will contain an array of database entries in JSON format.